L-Blondy/lb-lazy-images/README.md

 ```

 ### Note:
-- 'root' corresponds to the 'root' of the intersection observer, defaults to the <body> tag.
+- 'root' corresponds to the 'root' of the IntersectionObserver, defaults to the viewport.
 - Margin applies on all sides of the element, defaults to 500px
 - For the `data-src` && `data-srcset` properties: use not file extension, path begins from `src/assets` excluded